 A third option is to take a cruise there, of sorts.
 A weekly cargo ship sails from Cairns taking goods to communities along the peninsula, and it has a few passenger cabins.
 This is only an option if you have some time to spare, as the round trip takes 5 days.

-How to drive to Cape York from the mainland of Australia
+How to drive to Cape York from mainland of Australia

-* Fares are at the higher end of this range during peak season, between May and October.
+* Fares (calculated at the time of writing) are at the higher end of this range during peak season, between May and October.

 ** Note: cargo transit is limited to vehicles under 6 metres.

 When cost and travel time are considered, unless you're in a real hurry and have a large budget, the best way to get to Cape York from other parts of Australia is to drive via State Road 81.

 Not only is this cost-effective, but you'll have the freedom to stay or leave whenever and see the places you want on your own schedule.

 From Lakeland to Weipa, you'll follow an unsealed road, meaning the conditions are variable.
 Expect dusty and dirty red tracks that can turn muddy in bad weather.

 The route will see you driving through wildernesses and barren outback landscapes, developing into tropical-like surroundings further north.
 With this in mind it's important to prepare properly before you make this long drive.